JustinChill/must-readme/README.md

 No special instructions!
 Clone and use at will.

 ## Usage
 Have fun!
+No need for attribution if using this project.

 ## License
 This project is licensed under the MIT license.

 ## Contributing
-No specific guidelines.
+You are encouraged to contribute if you have suggestions.
+Please be descriptive in your comments, otherwise no specific guidelines.

 ## Tests
 Please be specific and detailed.